-Most cases of acrokeratosis neoplastica are due to an internal cancer.
+Most cases of acrokeratosis neoplastica are due to internal cancer.
 The cancer is usually a squamous cell carcinoma of the upper respiratory tract or the upper gastrointestinal tract (oral cavity, pharynx, larynx, oesophagus).
-At diagnosis the lymph nodes are usually already involved.
+At diagnosis, the lymph nodes are usually already involved.

 Other cancers that have been found with acrokeratosis neoplastica include squamous cell carcinoma of the thymus and vulva, anaplastic small cell carcinoma of the lung and adenocarcinoma of the uterus.

-Patients with acrokeratosis neoplastica need to undergo thorough medical and physical examination, and appropriate blood tests and X-rays to check for cancer.
-Acrokeratosis neoplastica may resolve if the underlying cancer is completely removed and return of the condition may indicate relapse of the underlying cancer.
+Patients with acrokeratosis neoplastica need to undergo a thorough medical and physical examination, and appropriate blood tests and X-rays to check for cancer.
+Acrokeratosis neoplastica may resolve if the underlying cancer is completely removed and the return of the condition may indicate relapse of underlying cancer.